How to calculate mutual fund returns?

 The formula used to find CAGR is given below,

-Example: CAGR Calculation
+Example: CAGR in mutual fund Calculation

 The purchase NAV of your MF is Rs.15 per unit.
 After two years NAV rises to Rs.25.